jeremybeck/RepData_PeerAssessment1/PA1_template.md

 ## 8 2012-11-30   288
 ```

-Now that we know there are 8 days with all values missing, and no days with only partially missing values, we can proceed to aggregate and summarize the data.
+Now that we know there are 8 days with all values missing, and no days with only partially missing values, let's get to work answering the questions laid out in the assignment.

+## What is mean total number of steps taken per day?

 We will use the dplyr package to handle grouping and the calculation of summary statistics, and qplot to plot the distribution of total steps taken each day.

 ```r